zhenging/hist207b/notes/05_industrial_transformation/evidence_sheet.md

 ## Indutrial Transformations: EVIDENCE SHEET

 #### ES 1.
-Frederick Winslow Taylor, “The Principles of Scientific Management,” 1911.
+Frederick Winslow Taylor, "The Principles of Scientific Management," 1911.
-“In the past, the man had been first.
-In the future, the system must be first.”
+"In the past, the man had been first.
+In the future, the system must be first."

 #### ES 2.
 Robert Kanigel, The One Best Way: Frederick Winslow Taylor and the Enigma of Efficiency (Viking, 1977) From the dust cover of the book:
 To organized labor, Taylor was a slave-driver.
 To the bosses, he was an eccentric who raised wages while ruling the factory floor with a stopwatch.
 To himself, he was a misunderstood visionary who, under the banner of Science, would confer prosperity on all and abolish the old class hatreds.